vivek7039/Text-Summarization-using-LSA/README.md

 In addition to employing the ROUGE score for evaluation, we utilized a Java-based open-source evaluator to assess our extractive text summarization model.
 This evaluator generated a result.csv file containing detailed evaluation metrics.
 The evaluator can be found [here](https://github.com/kavgan/ROUGE-2.0).

 Also, the entire FNS dataset can be accessed [here](https://drive.google.com/file/d/1o7iW-cpIXCpQI7mNaYJ4T-2vQOwgRbVw/view).

+The complete file takes time to run.
+If you want to see a demo you can use the toy dataset and toy file.